-The Tier I Evaluation assesses whether proposals satisfy minimum "pass/fail" criteria for funding.
-All proposals will be initially screened by DCJS reviewers to determine their completeness using the following criteria:
+The Tier I Evaluation assesses whether applications satisfy minimum "pass/fail" criteria for funding.
+All applications will be initially screened by DCJS reviewers to determine their completeness using the following criteria:

-- Proposal was received by the published deadline - Applicant and sub-applicant (where applicable) are eligible as defined by this solicitation, and - Applicant is an eligible, pre-qualified entity in the Grants Gateway.
+- Application was received by the published deadline; - Applicant and sub-applicant (where applicable) are eligible as defined by this solicitation: and - Applicant is an eligible, pre-qualified entity in the Statewide Financial System.
 (This pre-qualification requirement applies only to not-for-profit applicants.)

-The submitted proposals shall include:
+The submitted applications shall include:

-- Answers to all questions as presented - A budget in GMS that itemizes and justifies all operating expenses in support of the program; - Program Work Plan tab completed in GMS, and - All attachments and required documents as specified in this RFP.
+- answers to all questions as presented; - budget detail and justification provided in GMS itemizing operating expenses in support of the program; - completed Program Work Plan, according to instructions provided; and - all attachments and required documents.

 Tier I Evaluation criteria will receive pass/fail ratings.
-Any proposal that does not meet each of these conditions may be subject to disqualification from further review.
+Any application that does not meet each of these conditions may be subject to disqualification from further review.
 DCJS may, at their discretion, request additional information from an applicant as deemed necessary.